licensezero/guide.licensezero.com/index.md

 9. Tell the world about your project!
 Nobody buys licenses for projects they've never heard of.

-10. Connect with the License Zero user group.
+10. [E-mail Kyle](mailto:kyle@artlessdevices.com), who'll get you plugged into the License Zero user group.
 We will help you tell the world.

 ## <a id="overview">Overview</a>